Acupuncture for Retinitis Pigmentosa

-Acupuncture treatments have shows to increase blood flow to specific regions of the body.
+Acupuncture treatments have shown to increase blood flow to specific regions of the body.
 For RP, treatments have demonstrated increased blood circulation to the eye and retina.
 In doing so, this will bring oxygen-rich blood to the rod and cone cells of the retina.

 Treatment at our Clinic – What to Expect

 To treat RP effectively, it is essential to undergo 10-20 treatments spaced out over 1-2 weeks.
 The treatments involve using a combination of Acupuncture, Microacupuncture, AcuNova, and Electro-Acupuncture to stimulate blood flow and energize the cells to regain function.
 Points on the hands, feet, and around the eyes are used in this minimally invasive technique.